Ladvien/listening-node/README.md

 ## Setup
 A simple toolset for using [Whisper](https://openai.com/index/whisper/) models to transcribe audio in real-time.

-The `listening_neuron` is a wrapper around the whisper library that provides a simple interface for transcribing audio in real-time.
+The `listening_tool` is a wrapper around the whisper library that provides a simple interface for transcribing audio in real-time.
 The module is designed to be versatile, piping the data to local or remote endpoints for further processing.
 All aspects of the transcription can be configured via a config file (see bottom).

-## Other Neuron Modules
+## Other Agent Tools
-- [Speaking Neuron](https://github.com/Ladvien/speech_neuron) - A simple text-to-speech server using Kokoro models.
+- [Speaking Tool](https://github.com/Ladvien/speech_tool) - A simple text-to-speech server using Kokoro models.

 ### Prerequisites